cfengine/documentation/reference/functions/remoteclassesmatching.markdown

 ```

 **Notes**:

- This function is only available in Enterprise versions of CFEngine
-(Nova, Enterprise, etc).

 This function contacts a remote `cf-serverd` and requests access to
 defined *persistent classes* on that system.
 These must be granted